-There is an increasing expectation that all Australians will play a greater role in supporting Australia’s biosecurity system.
+The project followed the increasing expectation that all Australians will play a greater role in supporting Australia’s biosecurity system.
 The IGAB National Surveillance and Diagnostics Framework along with other key strategic reports (Craik, 2017; CoAg, 2012; Beale et al, 2008) highlight surveillance as a key opportunity for citizen support.

 Traditionally, biosecurity surveillance has been carried out by government and to some extent industry, often in a fully structured way, such as according to formal protocols.
 This is referred to as active or specific surveillance.
 However, there is an increasing interest to harness opportunities to capture surveillance data and information from a wider range of sources including elements of flexibility.
 This is referred to as general surveillance.
 General surveillance programs refers to engaging people from all walks of life in the monitoring and reporting of pests, weeds and diseases.

 While general surveillance is making a valuable contribution, it remains seen as an ‘untapped resource’ (2015 Marine Biosecurity Review) and it is still seen as an area where industry and the community can increase ownership and participation (Craik, 2017).
 General surveillance programs are known to be challenging to instigate and maintain (Crall et al. 2012).

-The project has three objectives.
+The project had three objectives.

 Phase 1 (November 2018 – November 2019)